adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6- A script that adds execute permission to owner and group owner,then read perm   ission to other users 7- A script that grants execute permission to owner,group owner and other users 8- A script that grants permission to other users only.
+9- A script that sets some specific modification.